 Advanced credit modeling techniques are being driven by software companies and larger banks, and while adoption is just starting, our analysis suggests lenders already are seeing 15% to 30% increases in credit approvals with no change in loss rates.
 On the financial inclusion side, these approvals often include once overlooked borrowers who can now access credit from the formal banking system.

 Besides the benefit to consumers from expanding credit eligibility, use of alternative data and advanced modeling techniques can help better measure and reduce credit risk to the bank.
-Lenders can further reduce credit risk by positively influencing the likelihood to repay or through innovative ways to collateralize or guarantee the loan.
+Lenders can further reduce credit risk by positively influencing the likelihood to repay or by developing innovative ways to collateralize or guarantee the loan.
 Incorporating credit and spending products with payroll or other upstream functions can reduce repayment risk.
 The same goes for offering alternatives to short-term, high-interest loans through different types of secured lending and collateral.

 Many institutions that are developing AI models have faced challenges putting them into practice.
 We’ve worked with some banks that start smaller, using AI for prescriptive targeting or within their collections team.
-This approach can help institutions
+This approach can help institutions:

-We worked with a top 20 US bank using AI to apply customer insights to understand individual financial needs and preferences.
+We worked with a top 20 US bank using AI to apply customer insights in order to understand individual financial needs and preferences.
 In analyzing traits such as wallet size, product usage and customer circumstances and mindset, the bank was able to better determine the right product to offer and the right time to offer it.
 These types of tailored, needs-based offerings can be combined with a relationship-based proposition to help maximize customer stickiness.
 The net results included more accurate customer targeting, which improved the overall efficiency of the product campaign.

 1. Company reports